-- Be part of a growing network of Aboriginal and Torres Strait Islander people with a disability, their families and carers
+ATSIDNQ is a growing network of Aboriginal and Torres Strait Islander people with disability, and their families and carers.

 The importance of having such a network had been discussed for some time and the impetus to begin work on establishing this vision resulted from a gathering of Aboriginal and Torres Strait Islander people who came together in December 2005 as part of the International Day of People with Disability.